 Today, I finally had the courage to call it what it is.

-For the first 5 weeks of Peanut’s life, I felt GREAT.
+For the first 5 weeks of Tank’s life, I felt GREAT.
 I touted the benefits of surrounding yourself with supportive friends, family, and birth workers.

 I was happy with my birth.
 Still am.